nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Quick Start

-1. Ensure you have Java `11` or above installed in your computer.
+1. Ensure you have Java `11` or above installed on your computer.

 2. Download the latest `CoordiMate.jar` from [here](https://github.com/AY2324S1-CS2103T-T10-2/tp/releases).